nahzor/solarm/README.md

 # solarm
 * Short for song alarm.
-* A simple command-line application to set alarms to play youtube music.
+* A simple command-line application to set alarms to play youtube vdeos.
 * Once an alarm is set, the application triggers that youtube video in the default browser.
 * The user is in control of having a browser on the system and to have the youtube/system volume set at the required level.